Archived Blog post, 2015

-The longevity of the Goth subculture in the UK and Europe are further discussed by other researchers (including Paul Hodkinson, Lauren M.E.
+The longevity of the Goth subculture in the UK and Europe is further discussed by other researchers (including Paul Hodkinson, Lauren M.E.
 Goodland, Michael Bibby and Dunja Brill) whose writing has formed part of my background research for this project.

-My surveys – a link to which will be published here in the near future – will be structured around three broad thematic foci in relation to long term connection with the Goth subculture:
+My surveys – a link to which will be published here in the near future – will be structured around three broad thematic foci in relation to long-term connection with the Goth subculture:

 i) Sense of place

 This research provides me with a way of understanding and documenting complexities and variations within the Goth culture and gives me the opportunity to reflect on my experience of growing up Goth whilst contributing to academic discourse on ‘youth’ subcultures.